ajmercado1229/ajmercado1229.github.io/Nashville_Housing.md

 FROM PortfolioProject.dbo.NashvilleHousing
 ```

--- Alter the table to add these additional columns and then load in the data from the above formulas
+Alter the table to add these additional columns and then load in the data from the above formulas.

 ```sql
 ALTER TABLE PortfolioProject.dbo.NashvilleHousing